nextstrain/cli/doc/development.md

 distributions][] and [built distributions][] (wheels), tests them, and if tests pass, uploads them to [the nextstrain-cli project on PyPi](https://pypi.org/project/nextstrain-cli).

+### Update Bioconda Recipe

+If there are changes to the Python version or dependency list in `setup.py`, then create a PR in [bioconda-recipes][] translating the changes in `setup.py` to [Conda package match specifications][].
+Follow instructions at [nextstrain/bioconda-recipes/README.md][].

+### Release CI Failures

+When CI for release fails due to transient errors (like transient DNS/network issues), it can be recovered by retrying the GitHub Action workflow run.
+However, when CI fails due to non-transient errors that require code change, the recovery method is to cut a new release (e.g. 7.3.0.post1 if all that was made was non-packaged changes, or 7.3.1 etc if we also make other changes at the same time).

 ## Tests